Agathokakological Nincompoop Monk

 Gregory: I don’t know.
 I need time to process what happened.

 Dr. Ist: Gregory . . .
-I don’t mind spending each moment on and off our sessions with you either.
+I don’t mind spending every moment with you, both during and beyond our sessions.

 Gregory: Are you trying to make me laugh or cry?

 Dr. Ist: Maybe both.
-Would you like us to deconstruct what happened?
+Would you like us to break down what happened?

-Gregory: No, I just wanted to tell . . .
-I guess about another failing negotiator.
+Gregory: No, I just wanted to tell you … I guess about another failing negotiator.
 That’s all.

 Dr. Ist: Okay.
 What else is on your mind?

 Gregory: The rain.
-I’m afraid my umbrella could no longer hold this inundation back.
+I’m afraid my umbrella can no longer withstand this inundation.

 Dr. Ist: I’ll give you my umbrella.
-I have a spare one here somewhere.
+I have a spare one somewhere.

-Gregory: I doubt anything but Noah’s Ark would help me get home safely, but thank you.
+Gregory: I doubt anything short of Noah’s Ark would help me get home safely.

 Dr. Ist: Let’s discuss your worry about forgetting details of your day-to-day life, shall we?

 Gregory: I remember them fine . . .
 I guess.
-But retelling them aloud seems unnatural.
+But retelling them aloud feels unnatural.

 Dr. Ist: Why is that?

-Gregory: Well, for one, for the past five years, I have gradually become less social due to my, for the most part, secluded existence.
-But you know this already.
+Gregory: Well, for one, over the past five years, I’ve gradually become less social due to my mostly secluded existence.
+But you already know this.

 Dr. Ist: How about Everyone I Knew interviews?

 Gregory: That’s different.
-This may sound paradoxical, and I don’t mean I suddenly obtain Pericles’s oratory mastery, but there’s a switch in my brain that turns on when I’m communicating in that space.
-Or whenever I’m asking questions—whenever I’m in control of the terrain.
+This may sound paradoxical, and I don’t mean that I suddenly gain Pericles’s oratory mastery, but there’s a switch in my brain that turns on when I’m communicating in that space.
+Or whenever I’m asking questions—whenever I’m in control of a situation.
 I don’t know how to explain it.
 I still make mistakes, but—

 Dr. Ist: Regardless of the guest?

 Gregory: Regardless.
-My brain doesn’t retain or learn information in a standard manner.
-It disposes of words, facts, phrases, or historical events as soon as I put them to use in writing.
+My brain doesn’t retain or process information in a typical way.
+It discards words, facts, phrases, or historical events as soon as I use them in writing.

 Dr. Ist: Mhm.

 Gregory: No, wait, I said it wrong.
 It compiles . . .
-It’s difficult to explain how . . .
+It’s hard to explain how . . .
 Okay, it’s more like each piece of learned knowledge on any subject turns into a piece of a jigsaw puzzle.
-Then, a completed jigsaw puzzle turns into a piece and finds its place in the nearest jigsaw puzzle, and so forth, until the pattern reaches the root jigsaw puzzle.
+Then, a completed jigsaw puzzle turns into a piece that finds its place in the nearest jigsaw puzzle, and so on, until the pattern reaches the root puzzle.
 I hope this makes sense.
 I don’t know how else to explain it.

 Dr. Ist: Are you vaguely aware of what each root jigsaw puzzle represents?